telerik/xaml-docs/controls/radentityframeworkdatasource/entityframework-getting-started.md

 2. Choose to create a model using the code first approach from an existing database.
 ![Rad Entity Framework Getting Started 2](images/RadEntityFramework_Getting_Started2.png)

-3. Choose the data connection (for example the __Northwind__ database).
-In order to learn how to add the Northwind and other sample databases, check out the [Install SQL Server sample databases](https://msdn.microsoft.com/en-us/library/mt710790.aspx) article.
+3. Choose the data connection (for example the __AdventureWorks__ database).
+In order to learn how to add the AdventureWorks database, check out the [AdventureWorks Readme](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/adventure-works) article.

-4. Generate the entities from the __Orders__ table of the __Northwind__ database.
+4. Generate the entities from all of the tables in the __AdventureWorks__ database.

 5. Click __Finish__ and __rebuild the solution__.